 The defense plans to argue that Bonds' answer wasn't relevant to the grand jury.
 On April 6, in arguments over the jury instructions, Riordan quoted Karl Marx and told Illston: "If this trial is a tragedy, a conviction on (statements) C and D would be utterly a farce."

 The government "has determined it's unlawful for Barry Bonds to tell the grand jury he's a celebrity child and to talk about his friendship with Greg Anderson," Ruby said.

 The holdout on the "needle" count was a juror who identified herself as Nyiesha.
 She said she didn't believe the testimony of Bonds' personal shopper Kathy Hoskins, who told the jury she watched Anderson inject the slugger in the belly.

 "They were family," Nyiesha said of the Hoskins siblings.
 "That left me with reasonable doubt."

-Next up is Roger Clemens, a seven-time Cy Young Award winner, scheduled for trial in federal court in Washington, D.C., starting July 6, on three counts of making false statements, two counts of perjury and one count of obstruction of Congress.
+Roger Clemens, a seven-time Cy Young Award winner, also will be on the ballot then.
+He is scheduled for trial in federal court in Washington, D.C., starting July 6, on three counts of making false statements, two counts of perjury and one count of obstruction of Congress for his denials of drug use.
 That case may be delayed by wrangling over evidence.